-Without divine intervention, teaching alone is rarely enough to cause long term change.
+Without divine intervention, teaching alone is rarely enough to cause long-term change.
 In reality, we don't change our beliefs until we have actually experienced a different reality.

 Ten years ago I knew I ought to exercise regularly.
 But, I felt too exhausted to do it.
-I read articles that claimed exercise would reenergise me, but still I was skeptical.
+I read articles that claimed exercise would re-energize me, but still I was skeptical.
 However, I started to exercise and quickly discovered that it actually did give me more energy.
+It was my experience is going to bring change, we need to help people have clear next steps to apply what they have learned.

-It was my experience that changed my belief, not someone's persuasive powers.
+that changed my belief, not someone's persuasive powers.
 New information only served to create a willingness to try.